nfikes/Canvas-file-organization-workflow/README.md

 2. Download the submissions as a zip and extract to a folder.

-3. Depending on the system, download the "submission-organizer-IOS.c" or "submission-organizer-WinOS.c" C files.
+3. Depending on the system, download the "submission-organizer-macOS.c" or "submission-organizer-WinOS.c" C files.

 4. Move these files from the downloads to the location where all the submission files are.